-Mobile security in 2013: two-step verification or security questions?Chase Bonar - Contributing Editor
+Mobile security in 2013: two-step verification or security questions?Chase Bonar - Member

 If the thought of a hacker compromising your Apple account keeps you up at night, you're in luck.
 Logging into your Apple account is about to be a two-step affair.
 The Cupertino-based company just announced two-step account verification.
 Whereas Google just surpassed its two year anniversary of offering two-step verification to their accounts, Apple is taking the "better late than never" approach.
 It's a welcome addition, but a combination of security questions and dual verification would be ideal.

 I respect account privacy.
 It's a subject I've long felt requires more attention than it's given.
 We've recently seen biometrics edging their way into the mobile affair, but we're a long way off until consumers can reap the benefits of this additional level of security.
 Two-step verification plays a vital role in enterprise security, and anyone who travels.
 It's a good start and I'm happy to see Apple on board.

 If there's anything we can learn from the success of competing mobile security measures, it's that two-step verification directly impacts mobile devices.
 From Apple's perspective it was only a matter of time before they announced additional security measures for their accounts.

 Apple's two-step verification affects Apple ID and iCloud accounts.
 In the process, Apple has managed to throw a curveball and remit traditional security questions in favor of the two-step in a couple situations: when a change has been made to the account, and when the first purchase is made on a new iOS device.
 In all other instances, you have the option between security questions and two-step verification.